SouAline/SouAline/README.md

 # Welcome to my GitHub profile! 😃
 ### Student of  Systems Analysis and Development at <a href="https://www.infnet.edu.br/infnet" target="_blank">INFNET</a> Institute 🤓

-I'm Front-end Developer and UX UI Desing in construction 👷‍♀️
+I'm Front-end Developer in construction 👷‍♀️
 I'm from Brazil more specific in Rio Grande Do Sul 🗺️